smmehrab/CodeMonk-DiscordBot/README.md

 It's inspired from another discord bot named [TLE](https://github.com/cheran-senthil/TLE), which I was originally trying to install on our server of a small group of improving problem solvers.
 Somehow, silly me, found it hard to install that bot, as my app was showing some error.
 But I loved their work and thought I can make one of my own too, based on my own needs.

-Hope, I will keep improving this bot as I climb up the ladders of learning problem solving skills in the coming future.
+Hope, I will keep improving this bot as I climb up the ladders of learning problem solving skills in the near future.
+Any kind of help in both the scenario will be highly appreciated and something, I will forever be grateful to.
+Up for a long journey.
+Cheers!